Banner

 How Sports can Create New Knowledge at a Technical University that Claim not Doing Research in Sport Science

-Christian Finnsgård, Research, Centre for Sport and technology, Chalmers University of Technology, Sweden
+Christian Finnsgård, Centre for Sport and technology, Chalmers University of Technology, Sweden

 Perspectives on Innovation in Sport Engineering - Stochastic Resonance and their Application in Modern Training and Rehabilitation